dojo/docs/about/index.rst

 Migration of the old Dojo Toolkit book
 ======================================

-To successfully migrate the current book, use your dojotoolkit.org account to log in.
+To successfully migrate the old book, use your dojotoolkit.org account to log in.
 Also take a look at the `book outline <bookmigration>`_ and put your name behind the section you can help to migrate.